-Management has the ability to liquidate the Company's investments in order to meet the Company's liquidity needs in the next 12 months.
-Accordingly, those investments with contractual maturities greater than one year from the date of purchase are classified as short-term on the accompanying balance sheets.
+Management has the ability to liquidate certain of the Company's investments in order to meet the Company's liquidity needs in the next 12 months.
+Accordingly, certain investments with contractual maturities greater than one year from the date of purchase are classified as short-term on the accompanying balance sheets.

 Interest income is accrued as earned.
 Dividend income is recognized as income on the date the security trades "ex-dividend."
 The cost of marketable securities sold is determined by the specific identification method.
-Realized gains or losses are reflected in income and were not material for the three months ended March 31, 2022 and 2021.
+Realized gains or losses are reflected in income and were not material for the six months ended June 30, 2022 and 2021.